 “Merging into the right lane before her exit, all she got was a measly middle finger, which had about as much effect as a blown kiss or a catcall – the juvenile methods of American men.
 The frequency with which these methods were applied to her was an absurdity of daily life.”

 This is a stylistically comprehensive book with nuances and finite details that may give the reader a hard time deciphering between place, time, and dialogue.
-The content included incredibly-complex people traveling far from their home of Odessa in the Ukraine to Brighton Beach, New York in search for the American Dream in a place designated by locals as Little Odessa.
+The content included incredibly-complex people traveling far from their home in search for the American Dream in a place designated by locals as Little Odessa.
 The book does not have a plot “per se” but what it does have is a host of situations that evoke laughter, sadness, and genuine interest as to what life will bring the involved characters.
-I get the feeling that in reading this story you have to approach it the same way the author wrote it; with utmost respect, concentration and patience.
+I get the feeling that in reading this story you have to approach it the same way the author wrote it; with respect, concentration and patience.
 What I enjoyed about this novel was the fact that it was an anti-immigrant “success” story where the country you go to isn’t always better than the one you left.
-In the end I have a hard time summing up my feelings, but what I will say is that the talent of the author is non-negotiable, her humour was destined for me to experience, but her approach and execution were conflicting.
-I am very interested to see how she progresses throughout the rest of her career.
+In the end I have a hard time summing up my feelings, but what I will say is that the talent of the author is there, her humour was destined for me to experience, but her approach and execution were conflicting.
+A young author that is one to watch.

 “The storm had Slavic temperament.
 It arrived with great force, bells and whistles, but burned itself out in less than half an hour.”